HOME Back

 HOME > Japan’s Local Treasures > Iwatsuki Ningyo Museum

-Discover the art of Japanese doll-making in this artisan town with a new museum
+Discover the traditional art of Japanese doll-making at a museum in this artisan town in Saitama

-In February 2020, the Iwatsuki Ningyo Museum opened to promote the intricate ningyo culture, and the museum exhibits excellent ningyo collections, including the elegant Gosho Ningyo from the 18th century, as well as gorgeous hina ningyo (dolls for the annual Hina Matsuri doll festival), and warrior ningyo.
-You can also learn how skills have been handed down through local families and see ningyo-making at work: have a go at making your own doll in a hands-on workshop at the Nigiwai Koryukan Iwatsuki, a community complex next to the museum.
+The Iwatsuki Ningyo Museum opened to promote this intricate ningyo culture.
+The museum exhibits excellent ningyo collections, including the elegant Gosho Ningyo from the 18th century, as well as gorgeous hina ningyo (dolls for the annual Hina Matsuri doll festival), and warrior ningyo.
+You can also learn how traditional crafts have been handed down through local families and see ningyo-making at work.
+Have a go at making your own doll in a hands-on workshop at the Nigiwai Koryukan Iwatsuki, a community complex next to the museum.

-Meanwhile, in early March, Nagashibina (lit. ‘doll floating’) is held to celebrate the healthy growth of children.
-During this ceremony, a circular raft made of straw, known as a sandawara, is released and floated into a pond.
-The sandwara is said to be original form of the hina ningyo.
+Meanwhile, in early March, Nagashibina (meaning “doll floating”) is held to celebrate the healthy growth of children.
+During this ceremony, a circular raft made of straw, known as a “sandawara,” is released and floated into a pond.
+The sandawara is said to be the original form of the hina ningyo.

 In August, the Iwatsuki Festival features an 8-meter-high platform of ningyo on which people stand, dressed up as ningyo dolls.
-In November, the Ningyo Kuyo Festival takes place, with the ritual burning of old ningyo.
+In November, a Ningyo Doll Memorial Ceremony (kuyosai) is held for dolls that people are ready to let go of.
+The dolls are burned while people pray for the repose of their souls.

 How to get there

-Iwatsuki Ningyo Museum is 10 minutes on foot from Iwatsuki Station (East Exit) on the Tobu Urban Park Line (Noda Line).
+It is about 50 minutes by train from Tokyo, and 10 minutes on foot from Iwatsuki Station (East Exit) on the Tobu Urban Park Line (Noda Line).

 Please Choose Your Language